boytchev/suica/docs/user-guide-properties.md

 ## Size

 All objects in Suica have size.
-It determins the visual appearance of the object &ndash; how big or small it is.
+It determines the visual appearance of the object &ndash; how big or small it is.
 In 3D space the size is also 3D and it defines the width, height and depth of the object.
 When the depth of an object is not set, it is assumed to be the same as the width.

-There are several exceptional objects: [`line`](#line) has no size; [`point`](#point) has a single size; all flat objects, like [`square`](#square), have two sizes &ndash; width and height, but no depth; [`group`](#group)uses its size as a scale factor, not as an actual size.
+There are several exceptional objects: [`line`](#line) has no size; [`point`](#point) has a single size; all flat objects, like [`square`](#square), have two sizes &ndash; width and height, but no depth; [`group`](#group) uses its size as a scale factor, not as an actual size.

 #### size